ssMaritime.com & ssMaritime.net

 the dark of night.

-people were getting seasick.
-I survived the night very well, but next morning,
+were getting seasick.
+I survived the night very well, but next morning, after I

-after I getup, I felt a little woozy.
-For breakfast I only had some tea and a
+getup, I felt a little woozy.
+For breakfast I only had some tea and a few

-were steaming northward within sight of the Scottish east coast.
-But by now the
+steaming northward within sight of the Scottish east coast.
+But by now the sky

 Scotland, The harbor